 Reference Librarians are available to assist patrons with finding and using materials in the law library.
 Please note that although the reference librarians will assist users who need information, a reference librarian will not research or interpret the law for any patron.
 The Reference Desk is located on the first floor of the library in Room 141.
 For current reference hours, see Law Library Hours.

 Rules Governing Use of the Law Library:

-- Members of the public must sign in at the Circulation Desk and present a current government-issued photo identification card.
+- Visitors must sign in at the Circulation Desk and present a current government-issued photo identification card.

 - The Library is to be used only for legal research purposes.